civicrm/civicrm-dev-docs/docs/api/index.md

 # The CiviCRM API

-CiviCRM has a stable comprehensive **API** (Application Programming Interface) that can be used to access and manage data in CiviCRM.
+CiviCRM has a stable, comprehensive **API** (Application Programming Interface) that can be used to access and manage data in CiviCRM.
 The API is the recommended way for any CiviCRM extension, CMS module, or external program to interact with CiviCRM.

 Utilizing the API is superior to accessing core functions directly (e.g.calling raw SQL, or calling functions within the BAO files) because the API offers a consistent interface to CiviCRM's features.
 It is designed to function predictably with every new release so as to preserve backwards compatibility of the API for several versions of CiviCRM.
 If you decide to use other ways to collect data (like your own SQL statements), you risk running into future problems when changes to the schema and BAO arguments inevitably occur.

 The best place to begin working with the API is your own *test* install of CiviCRM, using the API explorer and the API parameter list.

-Extensions can provide additional api functionality.
-For help creating your own additions to the api, see [civix generate:api](/extensions/civix.md#generate-api).
+Extensions can provide additional API functionality.
+For help creating your own additions to the API, see [civix generate:api](/extensions/civix.md#generate-api).

 ## API versions

-CiviCRM's api version is different than the version of CiviCRM itself.
-The api version is incremented more slowly in order to maintain stability within the extension ecosystem.
-Typically 2 versions of the api are maintained concurrently (currently v3 and v4) to allow gradual adoption of a new api version.
-New releases of CiviCRM may add features to the api but will not break backward-compatibility within an api version.
+CiviCRM's API has major versions (APIv2, APIv3, APIv4) which are independent of the CiviCRM version.
+The API version is incremented more slowly in order to maintain stability within the extension ecosystem.
+Typically, two versions of the API are maintained concurrently (currently v3 and v4) to allow gradual transitions.
+New releases of CiviCRM may add features to the API but will not break backward-compatibility within an API version.

 ## API explorer